External or outer ear, consisting of:

 Semicircular canals (contain receptors for balance)

 The nose is the organ of smell and is part of the peripheral nervous system.
-The external part of the nose lies above the roof of the mouth.
 The nose consists of:

-External meatus.
+External nose.
 A triangular-shaped projection in the center of the face.

 Septum.
 This is made up primarily of cartilage and bone and covered by mucous membranes.
 The cartilage also gives shape and support to the outer part of the nose.